Postpartum anxiety and postpartum depression are so often dismissed!

 Or, like Marcy said in the video, don’t be afraid to find professional help.
 It doesn’t mean you’re broken, or a failure, or whatever other label; going to therapy just shows that you’re wise and strong enough to take care of yourself.Going to therapy doesn't mean you're broken, or a failure; it just shows that you're wise and strong enough to take care of yourself.

-And by the way, if antidepressants end up becoming part of your treatment plan, don’t be afraid of using them while breastfeeding.
+And don’t be afraid of using them while breastfeeding.
 I have a whole post on the safety of antidepressants while nursing that you can check out for more info.